Neice76/Frontend-Mentor-Profile-Card-Solution/README.md

 # Frontend Mentor - Profile card component solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/frontend-mentor-advice-generator-app-solution-3XeMKnCrym).
+This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/profile-card-component-iHHHpB1gcG).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents